VALUEFLOW: Toward Pluralistic and Steerable Value-based Alignment in Large Language Models: Hierarchical Value Embedding Space

 \paragraph{Stage 1.
-Intra-Theory Alignment.} We align representations within each theory with a hierarchical contrastive loss \citep{zhang2022uselabelshierarchicalmultilabel}: positives share ancestry up to level $v$ and the same direction.
-Let $z_i=\frac{f_\theta(x_i)}{\|f_\theta(x_i)\|}$, $s_{ij}=\tau^{-1} z_i^\top z_j$, $y_i^{(1:v)}$ the level-$v$ prefix, and $d_i\in\{+1,-1\}$.
+Intra-Theory Alignment.} We align representations within each theory with a hierarchical contrastive loss \citep{zhang2022uselabelshierarchicalmultilabel}, where semantically related values are pulled closer according to their shared position in the hierarchy.
+Positives share ancestry up to level $v$ and the same direction label (e.g., supporting versus opposing a value).
+Let $z_i=\frac{f_\theta(x_i)}{\|f_\theta(x_i)\|}$ denote the normalized embedding of text $x_i$, and $s_{ij}=\tau^{-1} z_i^\top z_j$ the temperature-scaled similarity between two embeddings.
+We use $y_i^{(1:v)}$ to denote the hierarchy prefix up to level $v$, and $d_i\in\{+1,-1\}$ to denote the direction label.
 Positives for $i$ are all $j\neq i$ that share the same level-$v$ prefix and direction label.
-Direction is treated as a signed sibling at each node, mirroring the hierarchy around the root. $\mathcal{I}$ indexes the current minibatch, $P_v(i)$ is the set of positives for anchor $i$ at level $v$, and $V$ is the total number of levels.
-Objective is:
+Direction is treated as a signed sibling at each node, mirroring the hierarchy around the root. $\mathcal{I}$ indexes the current minibatch, $P_v(i)$ is the set of positives for anchor $i$ at level $v$, and $V$ is the total number of hierarchy levels.
+The objective is: